MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-troubleshooting-guide.md

 description: Troubleshoot Microsoft SQL Server running on Linux or in a Docker container.
 Learn where to find information about supported features and known limitations.
 author: VanMSFT
 ms.author: vanto
-ms.date: 05/01/2018
+ms.date: 02/24/2022
 ms.topic: troubleshooting
 ms.prod: sql
 ms.technology: linux
-ms.assetid: 99636ee8-2ba6-4316-88e0-121988eebcf9S
 ---
 # Troubleshoot SQL Server on Linux

 [!INCLUDE [SQL Server - Linux](../includes/applies-to-version/sql-linux.md)]

-This document describes how to troubleshoot Microsoft SQL Server running on Linux or in a Docker container.
+This article describes how to troubleshoot Microsoft SQL Server running on Linux or in a Docker container.
 When troubleshooting SQL Server on Linux, remember to review the supported features and known limitations in the [SQL Server on Linux Release Notes](sql-server-linux-release-notes.md).

 > [!TIP]
 > For answers to frequently asked questions, see the [SQL Server on Linux FAQ](sql-server-linux-faq.yml).